jforget/Perl6-Alpha-As-des-As-Zero/Description/description-en.md

 the planes opt to  go on fighting, no matter how  many hit points they have lost already.
 When this option  is on, the umpire program removes all  maneuvers  which lead  to  an  intermediate  page 223.
-The  only exception is when I<all> maneuvers lead  to page 223, which can happen with the  sparrowhawk.
+The  only exception is when _all_ maneuvers lead  to page 223, which can happen with the  sparrowhawk.
 In these rare  cases, the list of  maneuvers is not filtered.

-On the other  hand, you cannot remove maneuvers which  would lead to a I<final> page 223.
+On the other  hand, you cannot remove maneuvers which  would lead to a _final_ page 223.
 So  the planes can end the game  turn on this page.
 In this case, the umpire program gives  them a choice with 4 times the attack option and only one fleeing option.
 So the fight most certainly goes on.
 The probability is 16/25 instead of 1/4.